poppy-project/poppy-docs/README.md

 ### New content and complex changes

-For adding new chapters, writing longer snippets of text or adding images, you need to get a copy of the documentation to your local computer.
+To add new chapters, write longer snippets of text or add images, you first need to fetch a copy of the documentation on your local computer.

 Either use the Github app for your operating system (mentioned above) or `git` command line to get the repository locally.
-You get the repository address from the front page of your own Github repository fork:
+The repository address is located on your own Github repository fork front page:

 ```bash
 git clone git@github.com:yourgithubusername/poppy-docs.git
 ```

 Then, create a branch for your new changes to sit in.
-It helps to call the branch something related to the changes you are going to make.
+It helps to name the branch in relation to the changes you will make.

 ```bash
 git checkout -b contributing